 Leaders for Change

 Since 1996, Growth and Development Services (GDS) has been providing mental health, youth development, and intergenerational programs for marginalized inner-city youth and their families.
-In response to the Covid-19 pandemic, GDS launched Leaders For Change (LFC), a virtual and safe haven to build connections offering emotional, social, educational, and career readiness support.
+Leaders For Change (LFC), is the Summer version of the year-long Excel program culminating in Excel Talks, offering a safe haven to build connections and emotional, social, educational, and career readiness support.

 How It Works

 Leaders for Change provides mentorship, leadership development, counseling, job readiness, and youth advocacy, giving the youth the skill set needed to create self-sufficient, bright futures for themselves, their peers, and community.

 Leaders for Change provides a needed platform for the youth to express issues, concerns, and proposed solutions for the current challenges they are facing.
 Together they create a safe space to develop tools to cope with social injustices which have been exacerbated in the past few years.
 Through youth-led sessions, participants support one another emotionally, socially, educationally, and in their careers.
 A team of experienced staff and talented volunteers guide them in workshops, while they have the freedom to be leaders for change.
 The youth are presented with tools to combat stressors by learning wellness practices such as mindfulness, meditation, and the importance of self care.
 These social and emotional tools empower the youth to be self-advocates and voices for their peers who may not be able to speak-up.